 He has published widely and regularly speaks both nationally and internationally on cancer issues.

-Dr Shah is an active clinical researcher and acts as a principal investigator on a range of clinical trials examining novel drugs in cancer.
-He is the Research Lead for the Kent Oncology Centre and is a member of the NCRI Lung Clinical Studies Group and advanced disease subgroup.
-He Chairs the Kent Lung Tumour Site Specific Group on behalf of the Kent Cancer Collaborative and has published widely in peer reviewed journals and international meetings.
+Dr Shah is an active clinical researcher and acts as a principal investigator (PI) on a range of clinical trials examining novel drugs in cancer.
+He is the Research Lead for the Kent Oncology Centre and is a member of the National Cancer Research Institute (NCRI) Lung Clinical Studies Group and advanced disease subgroup.
+He chairs the Kent Lung Tumour Site Specific Group on behalf of the Kent Cancer Collaborative and has published widely in peer reviewed journals and international meetings.

 Consultant Medical Oncologist, Kent Oncology Centre, Maidstone and Tunbridge Wells NHS Trust

 - Fellow of the Royal College of Physicians (FRCP)

 - Awarded an American Society of Clinical Oncology (ASCO) Foundation Merit Award in 2005